ymerejsasnak/ymerejsasnak.github.io/index.md

 <img src="https://ymerejsasnak.github.io/rsamp.png" height="300">

 This module allows the user to load up to 8 audio samples and then randomly trigger them, while also adding randomized variation to a number of parameters including volume, pitch, and start offset.
-More development details [here](sampler.md).
+More development details [~~here~~](sampler.md) (coming soon).

 [Random Sampler on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-random-sampler)